Do It Yourself Privacy Fence Tips For Success

 How to Ensure DIY Fences Provide the Privacy You Want

-In suburban settings, a do it yourself privacy fence may be necessary to shield and protect you from those who live around you.
+In suburban settings, a do-it-yourself privacy fence may be necessary to shield and protect you from those who live around you.
 They can also provide you with a sense of seclusion.
-But there are some things to consider before you begin your project which can help ensure you accomplish your goals.
+But there are some things to consider before you begin your project, which can help ensure you accomplish your goals.

 How High is High Enough?

 You have to consider the neighboring landscape.
 Does your neighbor’s yard have a high spot where they like to sit and relax?
-Do they have an elevated deck which could easily overlook your seven-foot fence?
+Do they have an elevated deck that could easily overlook your seven-foot fence?
 Or does your property slope away so you don’t require as high a fence?

-There may be some considerations you can’t adjust for especially if you live in an area with varying elevations.
-In this case, you can build the height of the fence you want and use landscaping such as trees to fill in the gaps.
+There may be some considerations you can’t adjust for, especially if you live in an area with varying elevations.
+In this case, you can build the height of the fence you want and use landscaping, such as trees, to fill in the gaps.
 Some careful planning and consideration can save you time, energy, and money while avoiding fencing mistakes.

 Our construction friend in Mississippi uses a piece of plywood or cardboard to help his customers determine how high they want the fence to be.
-One person sits while another walks around the property to be fenced while holding up the piece of plywood or cardboard.
+One person sits while another walks around the property to be fenced while holding up a piece of plywood or cardboard.
 Then the observer stands while the person walks it again.

-Check Prohibitions
+Before You Build, Check the Prohibitions

 Know Your Property Lines

-If your property lines are old, unmarked or if you’re not certain of them, don’t guess.
+If your property lines are old, unmarked, or if you’re not certain of them, don’t guess.
 This could cause bad feelings in neighbors, cost you money and bring many headaches down the road.

 If you’re good at reading plot maps, you can mark your property off using one.
 If you’re like me and can only be kinda sure, I’d call a professional or check with your neighbor and have them verify your results.
-If they say it doesn’t matter if you’re a little off, remember they may sell later on and the new neighbor may not be happy about it.
+If they say it doesn’t matter if you’re a little off, remember they may sell later on, and the new neighbor may not be happy about it.
 That would mean moving the fence.

 Plan For The Right Gate

 Be sure you choose the best location for your gate.
 Have you ever had to work with a gate in the wrong place or one that’s too small for the job?
 I have.
-It’s time and energy consuming.
+It’s time and energy-consuming.

 Will You Want a Removable Panel?

-You can include a removable panel using hinges, toeing screws through the supports into the neighboring posts or using special joist irons.
+You can include a removable panel using hinges, toeing screws through the supports into the neighboring posts, or using special joist irons.
 Now, I don’t have the working knowledge of these things, but my friends in construction and my handy husband tell me this is the way to get it done.

 The Best For Last – Design Your Do-It-Yourself Privacy Fence

-You may be trying to build a wall with your fence if so, long wooden boards will do it best.
-You may have part of your yard you don’t want to close in completely.
+You may be trying to build a wall with your fence; if so, long wooden boards will do it best.
+You may have part of your yard; you don’t want to close in completely.
 This would mean alternating the fence with landscape material or a different type of fencing like chain link or wrought iron.
 This would be an excellent opportunity to explore cheap fencing ideas.

 Do you want a stylish fence of varying heights and even types of wood?
-You can let your imagination run wild and create a stunning do it yourself privacy fence for your family and your neighbors.
+You can let your imagination run wild and create a stunning do-it-yourself privacy fence for your family and your neighbors.

 How to Prevent a Sagging Fence

-A good fence has to be “Horse high, bull strong and pig tight”.
+A good fence has to be “Horse-high, bull-strong, and pig-tight.”
 This means plenty of posts.
 Using thicker posts will allow a little leeway for any area you need to work around.
 The last tip to prevent bowing or sagging is to remember to brace your corner posts well.

-Do you have your own do it yourself privacy fence tips?
+Do you have your own do-it-yourself privacy fence tips?
 Share them in the comments below so we can all learn from your experience.

-Safe and Happy Journey,
+Have a safe and Happy Journey,

 Rhonda and The Pack